ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 - Limits: ≤€25,000 net prior year and ≤€100,000 net current year.
 - If you exceed €100,000 mid-year, switch to VAT immediately from the crossing invoice.
 - Sum all activities; notify Finanzamt and clients when switching.
+- Downsides: opting out of VAT means no input VAT deduction, so big purchases cost the VAT.
+Voluntary switch to standard VAT generally locks you in for 5 years (§19(2) UStG); you cannot hop back to KUR during that period.

 From 2025 the German small-business rule (§19 UStG) works with two net limits: